-1. A speech-language pathology assistant or provisional licensee shall submit verification of their employment and supervision by a supervising speech-language pathologist to the Board within 30 days after a change in the employment or supervisor.
+A speech-language pathology assistant shall submit verification of their employment and supervision by a supervising speech-language pathologist to the Board within 30 days after a change in employment or supervisor.
 The verification must be submitted in a format approved by the Board.
-2. A supervising speech-language pathologist supervisor shall notify the Board within 30 days after the termination of their NV OT NAC 640A.260 supervision of a speech-language pathology assistant or provisional licensee.
-3. A speech-language pathology assistant or provisional licensee must have at least one primary supervising speech-language pathologist and may have one alternate supervising speech-language pathologist for each employer of record.
+A supervising speech-language pathologist supervisor shall notify the Board within 30 days after the termination of their supervision of a speech-language pathology assistant.
+A speech-language pathology assistant must have at least one primary supervising speech-language pathologist and may have one alternate supervising speech-language pathologist for each employer of record.
+FOR REVIEW: Omitted provisional licensee/student as this would be managed by ASHA/ educational program.
+NV OT NAC 640A.260 --- -- ---------------------------